dfds/dojo/workshops/kafka-deep-dive/1/README.md

   If it doesn't, ask for help.

 * Same deal with *docker-compose*, run `docker-compose` in a terminal emulator to make sure that it is installed and picked up by your PATH.
+If that is not the case, go to https://docs.docker.com/compose/install/ and follow the instructions for your OS.

 ## Kafka test run